dessalines/essays/how_to_win_a_revolution.md

 #### Spreading the message
 Pablo iglesias video, language and propaganda.
 Agitprop.
 Memes.
 ### Location
+Why the countryside / forests is no longer a viable 'cover' for guerilla warfare.
+Guerillas need safety, and protection, IE, cover, can't have meetings and organize, no rifle practice.
+David Kilcullen video, 45:45.
+Max Boot on guerilla warfare.
+Traditionally guerillas weren't successful in cities.
+Today we have foliage penetrating radar that can see through forests, Drones that can surveil mountain ranges 24 hours a day.
+No more cover in the rural environment anymore, the cover is in the cities.
+Governments try to understand the information about cities, knowing who people are, where they live, where they go.
+These pieces of information can be obfuscated and made confusing.

+The cover areas must be in slums, or 'illegible' territory, IE areas where capital has no vision.
 ### Strikes
 Workers councils in the 21st century don't have the same power as they did in earlier times.
 Automation, and a labor surplus means that workers tactics like strikes, sit-ins, aren't as effective as in earlier times.
 ### Arming
+### Fighting
+#### Tech
+Syrian rebels using android phones to control mortars.
+Drones.
+Self-created armored vehicles, alshams, miniature lightweight, home-made tank.
+Remote controlled machine gun, with armored video cameras.
+Consumer electronics, urban environment, democratized military tech.
+David kilcullen out of the mountains youtube, 26:21.
+OpenStreetMaps for strategy.
+### Winning the battle of public opinion
+In 2010, Kilcullen brought together his writings in his book Counterinsurgency and developed his understanding of counterinsurgency to address the globalized threat of radical Islam.
+He argues that successful counterinsurgency is about out-governing the enemy and winning the adaptation battle to provide integrated measures to defeat insurgent tactics through political, administrative, military, economic, psychological and informational means.
+Everything that the city/government does, you have to provide an alternative to do better.
+Free breakfast, etc.

+Che teaching people how to read, giving health care to the campesinos.
 ### Seizing power
 #### When is the right time?
 Too early, and you'll blow it, or be destroyed.